Why You Shouldn’t Be Skeptical of Positive Training Methods

 It is powerful enough, even for the tough cases, and it is the best choice—here’s why.

-I work with all kinds of dog issues in behavior and training from teaching basic skills, like sit, stay, come, and high-five to dealing with dogs who have such a serious bite history that the family is wondering if they can keep them.
+I work with all kinds of dog issues in behavior and training from teaching basic skills like sit, stay, come, and high-five to dealing with dogs who have such a serious bite history that the family is wondering if they can keep them.
 I specialize in working with aggressive dogs, and I work exclusively with positive techniques, which often puzzles people.
-There is a common idea that positive methods work for simple training goals but that “more powerful” techniques are necessary to change the behavior of dogs with tougher, more serious issues.
+There is a common idea that positive methods workopens in a new tab for simple training goals but that “more powerful” techniques are necessary to change the behavior of dogs with tougher, more serious issues.
 By “more powerful,” people mean harsh styles of training that use punishment.

 I say again and again to people who express this view that I use positive techniques not just because they are the most kind and humane, but also because they are also the most effective.
 Many people are dubious, and I take great care to explain.